RWTH Junior Principal Investigator Fellowships

 How to Apply

-All proposals meeting the formal requirements will be evaluated by the Rectorate, selected RWTH faculty members, and external reviewers.
-Short-listed candidates will be invited for interviews and to give a presentation at a symposium.
+All proposals meeting the formal requirements were evaluated by the Rectorate, selected RWTH faculty members, and external reviewers.
+Shortlisted candidates will be invited for interviews and requested to give a presentation at a virtual symposium at the end of August 2023.